The Founder’s Journey:

 The Personal Toll

-And over time, I stopped trying.
+And eventually, I stopped trying.

 “The deeper struggles didn’t go away, they were always waiting in the quiet.”